nuppington-bit/Arcane/README.md

 + Narration system

 ## Concept:
-You can pick a guild, type of magic, class and profession.\
++ You can pick a guild, type of magic, class and profession.
-You can choose to play without a guild. (no guild rules to abide, but no guild benefits either)\
++ You can choose to play without a guild. (no guild rules to abide, but no guild benefits either)
-After you've set up your character, you can roam the world, interact with things and players.\
++ After you've set up your character, you can roam the world, interact with things and players.
-Gain EXP by doing things.\
++ Gain EXP by doing things.
-Obtain modifiers through EXP.
-Modifiers can be sold to players.\
++ Obtain modifiers through EXP.
+Modifiers can be sold to players.
-Arcane aims for a high level of customization.
++ Arcane aims for a high level of customization.

+## Contributing
+I am currently accepting item suggestions for inclusion in the concept.
+For more information, please refer to item_template.md